 “Once I became a quadriplegic, beautiful things were out of my reach as I could no longer buy garments off the rack.

 I spent my days in 40 shades of grey tracksuit and huge sneakers as my feet had swollen so much after the injury.
-Over time the swelling went down, and I now have a collection of killer stiletto boots – my husband calls me “heels on wheels”.
+Over time the swelling went down, and I now have a collection of killer stiletto boots.
+My husband calls me “heels on wheels”.

-In 2006, five years after my injury, I found a sewing machine that does not require a foot pedal and I can sew the most basic of things using my knuckle on this machine.
+In 2006, five years after my injury, I found a sewing machine that does not require a foot pedal.
+I can sew the most basic of things using my knuckle on this machine.
 I still need someone to cut.
 It was wonderful when my son was a baby as I was able to make him cot quilts.
 They are now carefully stored away in the attic.

 About six years post-injury I started to design my own garments.
 And whilst I couldn’t cut and sew myself, I paid a dressmaker or relied on the help of friends that were handy with a sewing machine.

-COVID-19 certainly slowed down my plans
+Covid-19 certainly slowed down my inclusive clothing plans

 Once it’s up, I hope to start with a small collection of accessories and clothing items to test the waters and see whether people like my designs.
 It will also be a place to sell my artwork.
 You are welcome to take a peek, it was designed by Carly of Studio Carly.”